RafiNafi/SBOM-Visualization/README.md

 Database-related files like some example SBOM files and the python script used to import all the data into the database.

-### Documentation

-All documentation that explains the application in more detail.

 ### All other folders

-Are other fiels and folders are a part of the unity project.
+All other files and folders are a part of the unity project.
 For example "Assets" contains all scripts, prefabs etc. of the unity application.

 ## Videos